 What are the symptoms of the coronavirus?
 What does it feel like to have it?

-The symptoms can't be distinguished from a general cold or influenza unless patients are older or have underlying illnesses.
+The symptoms can’t be distinguished from a general cold or influenza unless patients are older or have underlying illnesses.
 Coronavirus symptoms include a mild fever and dry cough.
-Based on our observations, coronavirus patients' body temperature don't usually go up to 39 degrees [102 degrees Fahrenheit].
+Based on our observations, coronavirus patients’ body temperature don’t usually go up to 39 degrees.
 Another definite evidence of the virus are ground-glass opacities (white multifocal circles) in the lungs, which are seen in CT scan results.

 Patient 17, one of our patients who have been released, said that the virus did not feel as serious as he expected.
 It was not easy, but it was just like a severe influenza, not a serious illness, especially if you were treated right away.
 Although he went through the virus’ moderate phase when he came to us, he felt that the symptoms were quite tolerable.

-How do you cure patients when they are hospitalized?
+How do you cure patients when they are hospitalised?